recidive/prana/readme.md

 ## Basic usage

-The Prana core is formed of types, events and extensions.
+The Prana core is formed of types, storages and extensions.
 You can define your own types, describing business objects of your application:

 ```js
 var Prana = require('prana');
 var application = new Prana();

 application.type('myType', {
   title: 'My Type',
   description: 'This is one of my application types.'